MR-Unknown9/AI_Course/README.md

 ### Introduction

-This repository includes various AI-related projects and code snippets that I've worked on during my AI course, which is part of a collaboration between NTI and Huawei.
-The projects cover a range of topics, including machine learning, deep learning, natural language processing, and computer vision.
+This repository includes various AI-related projects and code snippets I've worked on during my AI course, which is part of a collaboration between NTI and Huawei.
+The projects cover various topics, including machine learning, deep learning, natural language processing, and computer vision.
 Feel free to explore, use, and contribute!

 ### usage

-This Project/ projects is for learning and implementing what I have learned in the course and in my searching journey, **that means this code might contain some mistakes or even not effetiont** so if you find any bugs or have any advices for me, please go ahead and contact me.
+This Project/ projects is for learning and implementing what I have learned in the course and in my searching journey, **that means this code might contain some mistakes or even not be effective** so if you find any bugs or have any advice for me, please go ahead and contact me.

 ### projects